ITSpecialist111/ai_automation_suggester/README.md

    - **Symptom**: After installation, the integration doesn't appear in Home Assistant.
    - **Solution**:
-     - Ensure the `ai_suggester` directory is in the correct location.
+     - Ensure the `ai_automation_suggester` directory is in the correct location.
      - Restart Home Assistant after adding the custom component.
      - Check the logs for any errors during startup.